mmucklo/MjmKrumoBundle/README.md

 KrumoBundle
 ===========

-Hooks for using krumo within Symfony
+Hooks for using krumo within Symfony2

 Krumo is basically a cascading visual var dump tool.
 If you don't know what it is, you can peruse some documentation here: http://krumo.sourceforge.net/